 Prefer your info in video form?
 Then watch my handy guide to noodles here!

-There are an eye-watering amount of types of noodles out in the ether – oodles of noodles, if you will!
-Here, I’ll concentrate on the main types of noodles it helps to be familiar with, such as egg noodles (common in Chinese cuisine), rice noodles (often used in Vietnamese cuisine and Thai cuisine), and wheat and buckwheat noodles, like ramen, udon and soba noodles, which are ultra popular in Japanese cuisine.
+There are an eye-watering amount of types of noodles out in the ether.
+Here, I’ll concentrate on the main types of noodles it helps to be familiar with, such as egg noodles (common in Chinese cuisine), rice noodles (often used in Vietnamese cuisine and Thai cuisine), and wheat and buckwheat noodles, like ramen, udon and soba noodles, which are popular in Japanese cuisine.

-If you’re gluten intolerent, you can still enjoy noodle recipes!
-Rice noodles are typically gluten free since they’re made with rice flour NOT wheat flour.
-However, if you are looking for a gluten-free noodle, always be sure to check the back of the packaging as they may be made in a facility where gluten is present.
+If you’re gluten intolerent, you can still enjoy noodle recipes.
+Rice noodles are typically gluten free since they’re made with rice flour and not wheat flour.
+Always check the packaging to make sure things are suitable for you.

 Perfect in pad Thai, the secret to avoiding rice stick noodles going all gluggy and clumping together is to soak them in room-temperature water to soften them BEFORE you cook them.
 Prepped this way, they’re nice and strong when cooked, so great for stir-fries and soups.